 - Don’t assume the funder knows who you are or what you do.
 Give a clear overview of you and your work.

-- Check that you’ve included your name, address and contact details.
+- Check that you’ve included your name, address and current contact details.

 Use evidence to back up your application

-- You should prove the success of a project or business by including statistics or harder evidence.
+- Demonstrate the success of your project or business by including statistics and evidence.
 This reassures funders that your claims are valid.

 - Provide exact figures for things like how many items you’ve sold, how many people attended your event or which venues you’ve exhibited at.